 d.
 Submit a properly completed Affiliate Application and Agreement to Wealtheo™ in online format.

 Wealtheo™ reserves the right to accept or reject any Affiliate Application and Agreement for any reason or for no reason.
 Wealtheo™ employees are not eligible to be an Affiliate during their term of employment.

 No person is required to purchase Wealtheo™ products, services or sales aids, or to pay any charge or other fee to become an Affiliate.

 4.3 – Affiliate Benefits

-Once an Affiliate Application and Agreement has been accepted by Wealtheo™, the benefits of the Compensation Plan and the Affiliate Agreement are available to the new Affiliates.
+Once an Affiliate Application and Agreement has been accepted by Wealtheo™, the benefits of the commission payouts and the Affiliate Agreement are available to the new Affiliates.
 These benefits include the right to:

-- Participate in the Wealtheo™ Compensation Plan (only receive personal sales commissions);
+b.
+Participate in the Wealtheo™ commission payout for personal sales commissions;

-- Enroll other individuals as Customers, Affiliates, or Consultants into the Wealtheo™ business; and
+c.
+Enroll other individuals as Customers, or Affiliates into the Wealtheo™ business; and

 4.4 – Term and Renewal of Your Wealtheo™ Business